doegox/awesome-rfid-talks/README.md

 ## Contributing

-For any missing conference, create a pull request and we will add it there.
+For any missing conference, create a pull request or an issue and we will add it here.
-Ping us on Twitter: [@doegox](https://twitter.com/doegox) and [herrmann1001](https://twitter.com/herrmann1001)